The world moves

 Research Area I

-Reproductive Migration
+Reproductive Mobility

 Cross-border movement for fertility care, abortion access, surrogacy, and maternal health - a global phenomenon operating largely outside existing legal and policy frameworks.